adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/01-introduction.md

 One option is to manually insert data using a GUI application, but a better approach is to automate this process and this is where **seeds** and **factories** comes into the picture.

 - Seeders allows you insert data to your database by running a single `db:seed` command.
 - Based upon the amount of data you want to seed, manually typing values for each row can be tedious.
-Factories helps you with generating fake on the fly.
+Factories helps you with generating fake data on the fly.
 - Combining seeders and factories together, you end up with a very robust system seeding database without manual intervention.

 We recommend reading the dedicated guide on [seeds and factories]() for in-depth understanding.

-## Conclusion
-AdonisJS Lucid comes with a versatile set of tools to make it easy for you to create data driven applications.